conda/governance/README.md

 ## Document History

-This document was initially written by Anthony Scopatz, CJ Wright, Matthew R. Becker, Uwe Korn, and Eric Dill.
+This document was initially written by [Anthony Scopatz](https://github.com/scopatz), [CJ Wright](https://github.com/CJ-Wright), [Matthew R. Becker](https://github.com/beckermr), [Uwe Korn](https://github.com/xhochy), and [Eric Dill](https://github.com/ericdill).

 In early 2022 several clarifications were made to this document.
 None of those clarifications change policies.

+In mid 2022 provisional members and restrictions on shared funding of Steering Council members was added.

 This document is released under the CC-BY 4.0 license.